Go Back

 Instructions

-To coat the shrimp, first dip each shrimp into the flour mixture, shaking off any excess.
+Dredge each shrimp in the flour first, shaking off any excess.

-Next, dip the floured shrimp into the beaten eggs, ensuring it is fully coated.
+Dip the floured shrimp into the beaten eggs, allowing any excess to drip off.

-Finally, roll the shrimp in the coconut and panko mixture, pressing gently to adhere.
+Finally, coat the shrimp in the coconut-panko mixture, pressing gently to ensure it adheres well.

-Place the coated shrimp in a single layer in the air fryer basket.
-Spray lightly with cooking spray or oil for extra crispiness.
+Arrange the coated shrimp in a single layer in the air fryer basket, misting lightly with cooking spray for added crispness.

 Prep Time: 15 minutes | Total Time: 25 minutes | Servings: 4